uiua-lang/uiua/site/text/tutorial/Modifiers and Functions.md

 F 1 4 5 6
 ```

-**The point of allowing this is that function which are only partially written can still be run and debugged.
+**The point of allowing this is that functions which are only partially written can still be run and debugged.
 But finished code should never have warnings!**

 If the compiler cannot derive the signature of a function and you give it one which is *wrong*, the function will throw an error at runtime.